 - Students pursuing a full-time graduation course must have a co-signer on loan.

-What all does an education loan cover?
+What does an education loan cover?

 It covers the following costs: